Cape mayor gives COVID-19 update, talks budget impact

 The group included mayors from Cape Girardeau, Springfield, Columbia, Kansas City, Independence and St. Louis.

-According to Fox, Parson said it won't be long before Missouri will be doing thousands of tests a day for COVID-19.
+According to Fox, Parson said it wont be long before Missouri will be doing thousands of tests a day for COVID-19.

-"We're not seeing a whole lot more cases in Missouri," Fox said referencing the governor's comments, "but as the testing picks up you're going to see more cases."
+Were not seeing a whole lot more cases in Missouri, Fox said referencing the governors comments, but as the testing picks up youre going to see more cases.

 This story available to you free thanks to the support of